 Nominate for Enshrinement

-Our emphasis has been to find and honor veterans with local ties, who have died in service after the Vietnam War.
 We have a memorial service for our honorees annually at noon on Memorial Day.
-At that time we honor any new patriots approved for enshrinement during the preceding year.
-Due to the expense associated with the actual crafting of glass bricks, removal of concrete blocks, and installation in the memorial itself, the installation of bricks is periodically accomplished when sufficient honorees (3-4) have been approved for enshrinement.
+At that time we honor any new fallen patriots approved for enshrinement during the preceding year.
+Due to the expense associated with the actual crafting of glass plates, removal of concrete blocks, and installation in the memorial itself, the installation of glass plates are periodically accomplished when sufficient honorees (3-4) have been approved for enshrinement and actually enshrined.

 See the “Enshrinement Documentation Requirements” below as it explains the documentation that is required for enshrinement and how to obtain it.
 In general, the next of kin at the time of death should have received these documents.
 A photocopy is acceptable and may be mailed to the address below.